-Transport for NSW will carry out urgent natural disaster recovery work on the Kings Highway at Clyde Mountain.
-As part of this work, the Kings Highway at Clyde Mountain will be closed from Tuesday 31 August until early December, weather permitting.
+Transport for NSW is carrying out urgent natural disaster recovery work on the Kings Highway at Clyde Mountain.
+As part of this work, there will be traffic changes on the Kings Highway at Clyde Mountain.

 Since 2019 there have been multiple Natural Disaster declarations in Eurobodalla Shire for storm, flood and bushfire events.
 These disasters have highlighted the need for the state road network to be safe and reliable and to ensure that roadside maintenance is adequate.

 In early 2021 an arborist report identified approximately 400 high risk trees on the Clyde Mountain Pass section of the Kings Highway.
 These trees were badly burnt in the 2019/20 bushfires and have become significantly less stable due to the effects of storms and flooding.
-The identified trees must be removed as they pose a safety risk to road users and workers.
+The identified trees must be removed as they pose a safety risk to transport customers and workers.

-Transport for NSW will remove these trees under full road closure of the Kings Highway at Clyde Mountain.
-The closures will be in place from late August to early December 2021, weather permitting.
+Transport for NSW has now removed these trees under full road closure of the Kings Highway at Clyde Mountain.

 There is an extensive program of improvement work planned on the Kings Highway including safety treatments and slope stabilisation.
 Where possible, some of this work will be carried out during the full road closure to minimise future impact.